adriangalera/adriangalera.github.io/src/content/blog/2020-04-25-bounds-lat-lng-array.md

 ---
-title: Latitude,longitude bounds
-description: This post describe the basic algorithm to calculate the bounds of a set of points coordinates with latitude and longitude.
+slug: bounds-lat-lng-array
+heroImage: /src/assets/img/posts/bounds-lat-lng/featured-image.jpg
 category: js
-tags: [algorithms, typescript, latlng, maps]
-heroImage: '../../assets/img/posts/bounds-lat-lng/featured-image.jpg'
+description: >-
+  This post describe the basic algorithm to calculate the bounds of a set of points coordinates with latitude and longitude.
-pubDate: 2020-04-25
+pubDate: 2020-04-25T00:00:00.000Z
-slug: bounds-lat-lng-array
+tags:
+  - algorithms
+  - typescript
+  - latlng
+  - maps
+title: 'Latitude,longitude bounds'
 ---

 I'm currently developing an application based on maps.
 In that application I want to represent a set of markers.
 In order to do so, the map library I'm using it has a `fitBounds` method.
 However, you need to compute the bounds of the map that allow all the markers to be visible.
 I describe in this article the implemented algorithm.

-<p><!--more--></p>

 ## Abstraction of latitude longitude

 First of all, we need to do a nasty approximation.
 We can represent the earth globe, as a 2-D cartesian axis.
 In order to do that, we can consider latitude as the y axis and longitude as the x axis.

-Longitude will be in range [-180,180] and latitude in the range [-90,90].
+Longitude will be in range \[-180,180] and latitude in the range \[-90,90].
 We can define the cardinal points in the chart:

 - North -> Point in (0,90)
 - East -> Point in (180,0)